 “I used to think I was a new man,” Dave O’Malley reminisced to postman Tomislav Horvat this morning, “when I was a young man?
 But that was a long time ago and things were very different then?
 For one thing, the mullet was very cutting edge.
 And so was the phrase ‘cutting edge’.”

 For another, he continued, as the Croatian national stared blankly at him, the bar was set pretty low, back in those days.

-“Basically, if you made two antenatal classes and the birth, everybody said you were one but nowadays, you can’t be one unless you’ve given birth.”
+“Basically, if you made two antenatal classes and the birth, everybody said you were a new man but nowadays, you can’t be one unless you’ve actually given birth.”

 “And that, Tomislav my friend,” he concluded, tapping him gently on the chest, “is the real reason why there’s no such thing as a new man.”